-Refugee travel documents are issued to people in Canada with protectedperson status, including Convention refugees and persons in need of protection.
-It is recognized in all countries as a valid travel document.
-However, note that a refugee travel document is endorsed for travel to all countries except the bearer's country of citizenship.
+Refugee travel documents are issued to people in Canada with protected-person status, including Convention refugees and persons in need of protection.
+It is recognized in all countries as a valid travel document

+Please note: A refugee travel document is endorsed for travel to all countries except the bearer's country of citizenship.